 Changes occurred in local government and education during this period also.
 After World War I automobiles brought greater mobility to rural townspeople and the radio further expanded their spheres of interest.
 Citizens began to expect more from their town government than education for their children and suitably kept roads.
-In 1923 the town voted to "constitute and appoint a budget committee of eight members".
-The budget committee grew in authority and political power until it became a major part of town government.
+In 1923 the town voted to "constitute and appoint a budget committee of eight members" The budget committee grew in authority and political power until it became a major part of town government.
 In 1949 the number of selectmen was increased from three to five and the selectmen were elected by the town's four geographical districts (Chebeague, Foreside, Center and West Cumberland) and for two "at-large" seats.
 In addition, the town voted to pay for an elected town clerk/treasurer.
-Then in 1965, town meeting voters population change in Cumberland, Maine, 2007.

-&lt;sup>27 Historical information provided by: Phyllis Sturdivant Sweetser, Cumberland, Maine in Four Centuries, (The Town of Cumberland, Maine 1976; and Thomas Bennett, Vital Statistics, historical demography and approved appointment of a Charter Committee.
+Then in 1965, town meeting voters approved appointment of a Charter Committee.
 This committee drafted a town charter which transferred the powers of the traditional town meeting to a council of seven members to be elected at large from the town; the council would hire a professional town manager.
 After being voted down in 1967, the charter finally passed in 1972.
 During this same general time period the school system was also going through changes.